 Pro: Robert Downey Jr. (+3pts)

-Before even getting into his performance in the movie, Robert Downey Jr. added a lot to this movie.
+Before even getting into his performance, Robert Downey Jr. added a lot to this movie.
 This movie did not do well at the box office, but I have no doubt that the movie would have done even worse without Robert Downy Jr. in the lead role.
-Granted, without him, the studio would not have had to pay a Robert Downey Jr. salary.
-Nonetheless, his presence certainly raised interest in this movie.
+To be fair, without him, the studio would not have had to pay a Robert Downey Jr. sized salary, but his presence certainly raised interest in this movie.
 Then, putting aside the ridiculously fake sounding accent, I thought Robert Downey Jr. played the part in an entertaining way.
 This was clearly not intended to be a heavily dramatic role, but he managed to give emotional depth to the character anyway.
 He easily made this character and this movie more interesting than it would have been without him, and while you will not leave this movie impressed with his performance, it would be hard to argue that he was able to get more butts in seats, and that he played the decently enough—again, aside from the accent.

 Con: The Antagonists (-6pts)

-The mission may have been generic, but a story is as good as its villain, so a strong villain could have saved this movie from the generic mission.
-Unfortunately, the antagonists ended up being so typically one-dimensional that I could not resist the urge to roll my eyes more than once.
-First there was the obvious antagonist: Mudfly (Michael Sheen)—who was your typical evil doctor, trying to achieve power and fame.
-I mean I am not kidding, when you see this guy’s mustache you will know everything you need to know about the character.
+The mission may have been generic, but a story is as good as its villain, so a strong villain could have saved this movie from the generic nature of the mission.
+Unfortunately, the antagonists ended up being typically one-dimensional, and they induced more than a few eye rolls from me.
+First, there was the obvious antagonist: Mudfly (Michael Sheen)—who was your typical evil doctor, trying to achieve power and fame.
+He was as typical an antagonist as they come, as when you see this guy and his mustache, you will know everything you need to know about the character.

-Then there was—without giving anything away—Dr. Dolittle’s old acquaintance on an island where he used to live, and there was also the antagonist who was responsible for all of the events of this movie.
+Then there was Dr. Dolittle’s old acquaintance on an island where he used to live, and there was also the antagonist who was responsible for all of the events of this movie.
 They were all incredibly typical, one-dimensional, and predictable characters.
-The filmmakers had three antagonists in this movie, but did not give any enough development to make any of them effective villains.
-I think there was a decent story to be told with Mudfly—an old acquaintance of Dr. Dolittle, whose career has been overshadowed by Dolittle’s even though Dolittle’s methods have made him a joke to his peers—but the filmmakers gave the interesting aspects of Mudfly’s story no focus.
-Instead, they ended up going in the most typical and least interesting direction with each of these characters, and the movie was worse off for it.
+The filmmakers had three antagonists in this movie, but they did not give any of them enough development to make them effective villains.
+I thought there was a decent story to be told with Mudfly—an old acquaintance of Dr. Dolittle, whose career had been overshadowed by Dolittle’s even though Dolittle’s methods made him a joke to his peers—but the filmmakers gave the interesting aspects of Mudfly’s story no focus.
+Instead, they ended up going in the most typical and least interesting direction with him and the other two antagonists, and the movie was definitely worse off for it.

 Grade: C- (70pts)

 This was Robert Downey Jr.’s first movie after completing his run as Iron-Man in the Marvel Cinematic Universe, and it was certainly a weird one.
 The movie had promise—being a kid’s movie with adventure, with a big lead actor, and with a bunch of talking animals—but it ended up having a bunch of issues.
 There was the incredibly generic objective, the wildly unnecessary presence of the boy, a couple of severely one-dimensional antagonists, and the logistics of how the animals were able to communicate with each other.
-The movie definitely could have been good, and it certainly had its strengths, but those strengths were definitely outweighed by its weaknesses.
-Fortunately, I think this movie serves its primary goal of being able to entertain kids.
-I did not really enjoy it, but I thought its strengths were enough to make it barely watchable.
+This movie could have been good, and it certainly had its strengths, but those strengths were ultimately outweighed by its weaknesses.
+I thought this movie served its primary goal of entertaining kids, but its issues were hard to ignore.